Struck-By Accidents

 What to Do After a Struck-By Accident

 Following a struck-by accident, you should make sure that any danger has passed before moving to a safer area.
 Although emergency situations can be chaotic and stressful, it is important that you seek medical attention if you have been injured.
-Even if you don’t believe you have experienced a significant injury, there may be injuries that you are not yet aware of.
+Even if you do not believe you have experienced a significant injury, there may be injuries that you are not yet aware of.
 Be sure to accept any treatment and imaging suggested by medical professionals.

 - File a Police Report: Provide a full, comprehensive account of the accident to law enforcement, who will show up on the scene if emergency services have been called.
 Any other parties, including witnesses, should also provide their account of the incident.